The State of AI Search — March 2026 →

 Definition

-Grounding Queries are the specific search queries that AI systems generate and execute internally to verify their claims, access current information, and anchor their responses in real, retrievable web content.
-Unlike user-facing queries, grounding queries are generated by the AI system itself as part of its response-generation process, serving as the mechanism through which AI models connect their outputs to verifiable sources.
+Grounding Queries are the specific search queries that AI systems generate and execute internally to verify claims, access current information, and anchor responses in real, retrievable web content.
+Unlike user-facing queries, grounding queries are generated by the AI system itself as part of response construction—the mechanism through which models connect their outputs to verifiable sources.

-When you ask an AI system a question, the system may generate multiple grounding queries behind the scenes to fact-check its response, find current data, or discover authoritative sources to cite.
-For example, if you ask about current mortgage rates, the AI doesn't just recall rates from training data—it generates grounding queries like 'current 30-year mortgage rate February 2026' and 'Freddie Mac mortgage rate survey latest' to retrieve real-time data.
+When you ask an AI system a question, it may generate multiple grounding queries behind the scenes.
+For example, asking about current mortgage rates triggers grounding queries like 'current 30-year mortgage rate March 2026' and 'Freddie Mac mortgage rate survey latest' to retrieve real-time data rather than relying on potentially outdated training data.

-Google's Gemini API explicitly supports 'Grounding with Google Search,' allowing AI applications to ground their responses in real-time search results.
-This mechanism is fundamental to how AI Overviews and AI Mode work—they don't generate answers in isolation but actively query the web to verify and substantiate their responses.
+Google's Gemini API explicitly supports 'Grounding with Google Search,' and this mechanism is fundamental to how AI Overviews (appearing in 47% of Google searches) and AI Mode work—they actively query the web to verify and substantiate responses.
+Perplexity is built entirely around grounding, with every response citing retrieved sources.

-For content creators and GEO practitioners, understanding grounding queries is essential because they represent a parallel pathway for content discovery.
-Even if your content doesn't appear in traditional search results, it may be retrieved by AI grounding queries that use different query formulations focused on fact-checking and source verification.
+For GEO practitioners, grounding queries represent a parallel discovery pathway.
+Even if content does not appear in traditional search results, it may be retrieved by AI grounding queries that use different query formulations focused on fact-checking and verification.

 Examples of Grounding Queries

-• When a user asks ChatGPT about Tesla's latest quarterly earnings, the system generates grounding queries like 'Tesla Q4 2025 earnings revenue' and 'Tesla quarterly delivery numbers 2025' to retrieve current financial data rather than relying on potentially outdated training data
+• When a user asks ChatGPT about Tesla's quarterly earnings, the system generates grounding queries like 'Tesla Q4 2025 earnings revenue' to retrieve current financial data rather than relying on training data

-• Perplexity answering a question about drug interactions generates multiple grounding queries against medical databases and authoritative health sources to verify safety information before presenting it to the user, citing the specific sources used for verification
+• Perplexity answering drug interaction questions generates multiple grounding queries against medical databases to verify safety information before presenting it, citing specific sources used for verification

-• Google AI Mode generating a response about solar panel costs creates grounding queries for current pricing data, regional incentive programs, and installation cost surveys to ensure the response reflects real-time market conditions rather than outdated training data
+• Google AI Mode generates grounding queries for current pricing data, regional incentives, and installation cost surveys when answering about solar panel costs—ensuring real-time accuracy

-• An AI system asked about climate change statistics generates grounding queries targeting IPCC reports, NOAA data, and NASA climate resources to anchor its response in the most authoritative and current scientific sources available
+• An AI system asked about climate change statistics generates grounding queries targeting IPCC reports, NOAA data, and NASA resources to anchor responses in the most authoritative current scientific sources

 Share this article